-If a student over time continually performs at a level of 2 or below in any class, s/he will be placed on academic probation until such time as her/his performance improves.
+If a student over time continually performs at a level of 2 or below in any class, s/he will be placed on a learning plan until such time as her/his performance improves.
 After consultation with teachers and parents, the Principal may decide that the student may not participate in extracurricular activities or school social events until the results are meeting expectations.
-Students on academic probation may not travel to sports or academic convention nor be a participating officer or representative in student government.